MetPX/sarracenia/doc/dd_post.7.rst

 Fingerprint Winnowing (use of the sum_ header)
    Each product has a checksum and size intended to identify it uniquely, referred to as a *fingerprint*.
-If two products have the same fingerprint, they are considered equivalent.
-In cases where multiple sources of equivalent data are available but downstream consumers would prefer to receive single announcements of products, intermediate processes may elect to publish notifications of the first product with a given fingerprint, and ignore subsequent ones.
+If two files have the same fingerprint, they are considered equivalent.
+In cases where multiple sources of equivalent data are available but downstream consumers would prefer to receive single announcements of files, intermediate processes may elect to publish notifications of the first product with a given fingerprint, and ignore subsequent ones.
    Propagating only the first occurrence of a datum received downstream, based on its fingerprint, is termed: *Fingerprint Winnowing*.